How the prosecution of Alex Murdaugh has tried to overcome a lack of direct evidence

 In the aftermath of the murders, as seen on police body-cam footage, Murdaugh told investigators that he was asleep at his home and went to visit his mother in Alameda at the time of the killings.

-The prosecution has used that Snapchat video to try to disprove his assertion that he was asleep, and other testimony has also cut into his claims about how long he had been with his mother.
+The prosecution has used the video from Paul's phone to try to disprove his assertion that he was asleep, and other testimony has also cut into his claims about how long he had been with his mother.

 "It's up to you," Waters, the prosecutor, said, "to decide whether or not he's trying to manufacture an alibi."

-Note: Correction: An earlier version of this story misstated Alex Murdaugh's age.
-He is 54.